 But in my story, ovulation calculators on my phone and OPKs steered me further in the wrong direction.
 I never used BBT testing because patience isn’t my thing.

 How to track your fertility with irregular periods

-Women with irregular periods are usually best suited for fertility monitors over traditional ovulation tracking methods, and my favorite monitor is recommended by the American Pregnancy Association for irregular periods and PCOS.
+Women with irregular periods are usually best suited for fertility monitors over traditional ovulation tracking methods, and certain fertility monitors are recommended for irregular periods and PCOS.

 As a result, its results are customized, not based on a norm that your cycle doesn’t fit.

-For example, my cycle doesn’t fit the “norm” either, but this monitor completely and drastically increased my chance of getting pregnant and changed my understanding of my own reproductive health.
+For example, my cycle doesn’t fit the “norm” either, but using a monitor completely and drastically increased my chance of getting pregnant and changed my understanding of my own reproductive health.

 How fertility tracking with a monitor changed my life

 After my first miscarriage, I was determined to get pregnant again as quickly as possible.
 At that point, I desperately wanted to have a baby, and no part of me believed I would experience recurrent miscarriage, so I figured the next pregnancy would be the one that stuck.

 Oh how much I didn’t know about women’s health.